homeowmorphism/basic-chat-server/README.md

 ## Essential upgrades from basic server: threading and non-blocking.

-*This is a conceptual explaination, not an exposition of added features.*
+*This is a conceptual explanation, not an exposition of added features.*

 In a basic server, we have a server and a client.
 The server waits for the client to connect and sends back a message to the client telling the client he has successfully connected, then closes the connection.